-Despite its very basic use as a means of reproduction, history proves that sex can be used in any number of ways to achieve a desired goal.
+Despite its very basic use as a means of reproduction, history evinces that sex can be used in any number of ways to achieve a desired goal.
 Throughout history, sex has brought power to some, taken power from others, built up empires, and torn them right back down.

-Vibrators Originated as a Cure for Female 'Hysteria'
+Vibrators Originated As A Cure for Female 'Hysteria'

 In a strange twist of fate, a man’s tool of control ultimately becomes a woman’s tool of pleasure.
 Before the 20th century, doctors believed that women were incapable of experiencing sexual arousal.
 When women came in complaining of erotic fantasies, anxiety, nervousness, and wetness between their legs, doctors diagnosed this as “hysteria.”
 The treatment for hysteria?
-A massaging of the genitals until a woman suffered a “paroxysm” and then her symptoms of hysteria went away.
+A massaging of the genitals until a woman suffered a “paroxysm,” and then her symptoms of hysteria went away.
 The only downside for the doctors was the chronic hand pain from treating so many hysterical women.
 The doctors were immensely happy when an alternative came along in the form of the electromechanical vibrator, at least until women started buying the cure for themselves.

 Antonie van Leeuwenhoek Discovered Sperm Cells Using His Own Semen

 Microscopes fascinated 17th-century scientist Antonie van Leeuwenhoek.
-He examined anything he could get his hands on and that included his own bodily fluids.
+He examined anything he could get his hands on – and that included his own bodily fluids.
 When he exhausted blood, saliva, tears, and spit, he sought out the last liquid on his checklist: semen.
 After collecting samples from his wife, he discovered under the microscope that his semen contained living cells, which he called “animalcules.”

-Van Leeuwenhoek’s discovery changed the way scientists understood reproduction - before, they only knew the process that included an egg, but after, they had a more complete picture of the union of egg and sperm.
+Van Leeuwenhoek’s discovery changed the way scientists understood reproduction; before, they only knew the process that included an egg, but after, they had a more complete picture of the union of egg and sperm.
 He was way ahead of his time in the fields of microbiology and reproductive biology, but the credit for the seed of the idea goes in part to Leeuwenhoek’s own, personal seed.

 When two young adults fall in love and do what young adults do, sometimes things get complicated with an unexpected pregnancy.
 When the year is 1967, the place is Virginia, and the couple is interracial, the needle flies off the complication meter and up into the stratosphere.
-Such was the case for Richard Loving and Mildred Jeter, when Mildred became pregnant and the couple decided to make things official.
+Such was the case for Richard Loving and Mildred Jeter, when Mildred became pregnant, and the couple decided to make things official.